 Choose your job and neighbourhood wisely

 This is so important when you first move over because it can really affect the first impressions you have of a place.
-My boyfriend and I chose to live slightly south of the city where accommodation is cheaper, but it does mean I live further away from all of my friends.
-If I was single, I never would have lived there, but having our own apartment and my boyfriend there makes it worthwhile to save our money for other things.
+I lived slightly south of the city where accommodation was cheaper with a partner, but I did live further away from all of my friends.
+If I was single, I never would have lived there, but having our own apartment made it worthwhile to save our money for other things.
 Likewise, for those moving on their own, it could be very isolating to live outside the city and make it much harder to make friends.
 Perhaps, if money allows, it would be best to choose a central and social neighbourhood.
 If you don’t like your area, remember it’s never too late to move!

 When it comes to your job, it can be more difficult if you are limited on offers but make sure to find a job with community and with a supportive environment.
 I’m currently working in a great job, and while the pay is pretty rubbish, it has amazing community spirit and an entire staff of expats from all over the world.
 I work in the UK team and instantly had an amazing group of friends who have given me no end of support and friendship when I needed it most.
 If you’re not happy in your job or feel there could be more out there, why not start looking for a new position?